radixdlt/radixdlt-scrypto/radix-engine/book/src/native/auth/system_module.md

 The Auth System Module is a [system module](../../architecture/system/system_modules.md) which operates on every invocation:
 1. Creates a new AuthZone
-2. Resolve the Permission required to access the method/function invocation
+2. Resolve the requirements to access the method/function invocation
-3. Verifies that the Global Caller AuthZone has sufficient proofs to pass the AccessRule
+3. Verifies that the Global Caller AuthZone has sufficient proofs to meet the requirements

 ## AuthZone Creation